-The deadline to file an application for ICAP benefits has been extended to March 1, 2022.
+The deadline to file an application for ICAP benefits was March 1, 2023.

-The deadline to file an ICAP application for energy rebates has been extended to March 1, 2022.
+The deadline to file an ICAP application for energy rebates was March 1, 2023.

 You can get more information, review FAQs, and fill in and print the application form on DOF's website.
 You can also verify your application status on the Property List page.